 Who Is Investigated?

-Health care fraud can impact a wide range of people, whether they be providers, businesses, or anyone in between.
+Health care fraud can impact a wide range of people, whether they be providers, businesses, or anyone in between which is why you need a healthcare fraud attorney.
 The main industries impacted included:

 - Physician-owned entities